Serrap/funds-with-friends/README.md

 # funds4friends
-Pipeline to estimate long-term customer engagement from short-term user activivity using data from a platform that allows groups of friends to pool money for common purposes.
+Pipeline to estimate long-term customer engagement from their short-term activivity using data from a platform that allows groups of friends to pool money for common purposes.
 These include purchasing gifts for common friends, paying rent, going together to a concert or a sport event, etc… Customers can create a pool either on the company’s website or through an app.